2004 (July to December)

 Christmas.
 Batman is back in the Justice League, although he hasn’t regained anyone’s trust since he didn’t purposefully reveal his secret identity to anyone.
 It came out by accident during the crisis with Id and the Cathexis.
 In this X-mas story Superman meets with each JLAer to discuss their feelings regarding President-elect Lex Luthor.
 Batman says that he will take down Luthor when the time is right.
 NOTE: Aquaman is stupid enough to support Luthor’s presidency because he believes the president’s campaign promise to offer public support to Atlantis.

 - COLLIN COLSHER: Just when you thought it couldn’t get any more cramped.
 The majority of Bat Year Sixteen Part Two is more compressed than any other section of our chronology thus far.
 September, October, and November are chock-full of stories to the point where we really have to suspend our disbelief to the extreme.
+At one point, there are 18 items in a single week.
 Curiously and ironically, there are almost no stories at all in December (or in the January that follows).
 Go figure.
 The main reason for this asymmetrical calendar?
 A lot of material has to go prior to “Officer Down,” which unfortunately is linked to a specific late November Jim Gordon birthdate.↩

 - COLLIN COLSHER: No Man’s Land: Secret Files and Origins #1 contains a detailed timeline that leads all the way up to the bitter end of NML, but obviously it doesn’t reflect the compressed version that we have here.
 Not to mention, Batman isn’t in any of the stories in the issue, hence its absence from our list.
 Originally, NML ended on Day 333.
 But our super-compressed version only lasts for 230 days.
 Our 230 day version ends in mid September (instead of January 1) because Lex Luthor announces his candidacy for President of the United States soon after NML has ended, specifically after the Sins of Youth arc.
 Since the election is in November, Luthor’s ridiculously late entry should happen prior to that, which influences the NML timeline’s endpoint and start date.
 To reiterate, on our retconned compressed Modern Age timeline NML starts in early February and ends in mid September, spanning over seven months.
 Originally, NML spanned just under eleven months.↩